oelin/sable/README.md

 ## About

 Sable is a lightweight markdown editor with zero clutter.
-It aims to provide the minimal number of features sufficient for a complete markdown editor.
+It focuses on providing a quiet, distraction free user experience and hopes to make writing in dark environments more pleasent.

 ## Features

-* 💻 minimal and distraction free editing.
+* 💻 quiet, distraction free editing.
-* ❤ beautiful syntax highlighting.
+* 🎨 syntax highlighting.
-* ⏬ HTML and PDF export.
+* 🔼 HTML and PDF export.

+Some planned features include:

+* MathJax support.
+* Embedded HTML support.
+* Custom colour schemes.

 ## Installation